 A farmer’s son has been awarded the sole ownership of a farming business, on the basis that it had been promised to him many years before.
 If you are looking for experienced solicitors to deal with a family farm claim based on broken promises who are able to work on a No Win, No Fee basis then call our free legal helpline on 0808 139 1599 or send us an email.

-His father is still living, but is now mentally incapacitated.
+The father at the centre of this family farm claim is still living, but is mentally incapacitated.
 The son had worked on the family farm in Wiltshire since he was a young man, receiving modest pay for his efforts.
 In 1998 he was made a salaried partner by his father, becoming a full equity partner in 2003.
-However, by 2008 the father had begun to exhibit the early signs of Alzheimer's disease.
+However, by 2008 the father had begun to exhibit the early signs of Alzheimer’s disease.
 As a result the son was required to assume greater responsibility for running the farm.

 Unfortunately the father’s mental decline led to rows occurring with his son.
 This in turn resulted in the father making a new will, the terms of which disinherited the son.
 The son therefore launched a legal claim, alleging that his father had specifically promised him the farm such that he had every expectation of receiving the whole farm and the farming business in due course.

 It was in reliance on these promises that the son devoted his working life to looking after the farm and the business.
 The family farm claim was defended and reference was made to the will as proof that the father had changed his mind about his son’s entitlement to the farm.